How do software supply chain attacks happen?

 What is a software supply chain attack?

-This could involve a compromised software update, a malicious plugin, a poisoned code library, a tampered developer tool, a browser extension, a build workflow, a supplier account or a third party integration.
+The compromised part of the chain could be a software update, plugin, code library, browser extension, development tool, build workflow, supplier account, cloud application or third party integration.

 Why attackers target trusted tools

-Trusted tools can be attractive targets because they often sit close to important systems.
-They may be allowed through security controls, run automatically, access cloud services, connect to websites, read configuration files or interact with administrator accounts.
+Trusted tools are attractive targets because they often sit close to important systems.
+They may already be permitted to run automatically, communicate through security controls, access cloud services, read configuration information, deploy software, perform backups or interact with administrator accounts.

 Why developer tools and security tools can be high value targets